jhn322/kometa-config/README.md

 # Plex Meta Manager Config

-My config of Plex Meta Manager for automatically creating collections and overlays to Plex.
+My Plex Meta Manager config for automatically creating collections and overlays to Plex.
 These files were originally created using templates and has since then been rewritten completely and updated regularly by me since 2021.
 For all lists and overlays to work you'll need to configure API tokens from Trakt, MyAnimeList, AniDB, TMDb among others in your config.yml file.

 ## Install (Docker Compose)